HamStudy/hamstudy-hambook/tech2022/content/Part 2. Person/Chapter 8. Rules and Regulations/section 8-6 Authorized transmissions.md

 #### Prohibited Transmissions:

 1. **Commercial Communications**: No using ham radio to conduct business or make money.

+   > **Key Information:**
+   > *Amateur radio operators may use their stations to notify other amateurs of the availability of equipment for sale or trade when selling amateur radio equipment and not on a regular basis.*

    * The language used in Part 97 to refer to these prohibited transmissions is:
       >Communications in which the station licensee or control operator has a pecuniary interest, including communications on behalf of an employer"